madetech/blog/books/building_better_software_teams/empowerment/giving-teams-freedom.md

 ## Hackdays & learning days

-In the same frame of mind as holidays, as these are usually at least a day in length, the client needs to be made aware of these well in advance and reminded the day before during standup.
+as with holidays, as these are usually at least a day in length, the client needs to be made aware of these well in advance and reminded the day before during standup.

 These normally involve the whole company, so whoever organises them is conscious that the company as a whole needs quite a bit of advance notice, at least a month.

 We try and balance the frequency of these days.
 While we see them as valuable to the company as a whole, we don't want clients to feel like they're constantly taking a back seat.

 ## Dojos

 These are often recurring hourly sessions that happen weekly.
 These are self organised each time and if no one has an idea we don't run them as they're encouraged, but not mandatory.

 If there is one scheduled, anyone participating is conscious of their current work load, and will only take part if it's not going to affect any the work due to be showcased.
-We also try to avoid scheduling client interactions when these are taking place to allow for maximum option to participate across all teams.
+We also try to avoid scheduling client interactions when these are taking place to encourage maximum option to participate across all teams.

 ## Knowledge sharing